Wonderland murders: Police action and trials

-Holmes died on March 13, 1988, as a result of AIDS complications.
+Holmes died on March 13, 1988, from AIDS complications.
 One month before he died, two LAPD detectives visited Holmes at the Veterans Administration hospital where he was convalescing to question him about the murders.
-Nothing came out of the visit because Holmes was barely awake, and his responses to their questions were incoherent.
+Nothing came of the visit; Holmes was barely awake, and his responses to their questions were incoherent.

 In 1990, Nash was charged in California state court with having planned the murders, and Diles was charged as a participant.
 Thorson testified against them, but the trial ended with a hung jury vote of 11–1 for conviction.
 A second trial, in 1991, ended in acquittal for both Nash and Diles.
 Diles died from liver failure in 1997.

-In 2000, after a four-year joint investigation involving local and federal authorities, Nash was arrested and indicted on federal charges under the Racketeer Influenced and Corrupt Organizations Act (RICO) for running a drug trafficking and money laundering operation, conspiring to carry out the Wonderland murders, and bribing the sole holdout juror of his first trial.
-Nash, already in his seventies and suffering from emphysema and other ailments, agreed to a plea bargain in September 2001.
-He admitted to having bribed the lone holdout in his first trial with $50,000, and pleaded guilty to the RICO charges and to money laundering.
-He also admitted to having ordered his associates to retrieve stolen property from the Wonderland Avenue townhouse, which might have resulted in violence including murder, yet he denied having planned the murders.
-In the end, Nash received a 4 1/2-year prison sentence and a $250,000 fine.
+In 2000, after a four-year joint investigation involving local and federal authorities, Nash was arrested and indicted on federal charges under the Racketeer Influenced and Corrupt Organizations Act (RICO) for drug trafficking and money laundering, conspiring to carry out the Wonderland murders, and bribing the sole holdout juror of his first trial.
+Nash, already in his 70s and suffering from emphysema and other ailments, agreed to a plea bargain in September 2001.
+He admitted to having bribed the lone holdout in his first trial with $50,000 and pled guilty to the RICO charges and money laundering.
+He also admitted to having ordered his associates to retrieve stolen property from the Wonderland Avenue townhouse, which might have resulted in violence, including murder, yet he denied having planned the murders.
+Ultimately, Nash received a 4 1/2-year prison sentence and a $250,000 fine.
+Eddie Nash died in 2014.